isomerpages/nlb-biblioasia/_holding-area/The Salvation Army in Singapore.md

 In 1940, the Army had acquired the place for $50,000 with a loan of $25,000 from the Straits Settlements government and a grant of $25,000 from its London headquarters.
 The building also became a training centre and accommodation for married officers.41 Restoration took six years, and in 1951, Governor of Singapore Franklin Gimson officially opened the building as The Salvation Army Command Headquarters.42

+In 1959, Lord, the officer who had gotten the Salvation Army to such an excellent start in 1935, returned to Singapore for a last visit.43 (After his release from internment at the end of the Japanese Occupation, Lord had returned to duty in Seoul in 1946.
+Unfortunately, he was captured by the North Koreans at the outbreak of the Korean War (1950–53) and interned until 1953.44) Lord was reported to have been amazed at Singapore’s political development.
+“I sincerely hope that the building of a new Asia is done on sound principles of democracy, righteousness and political integrity,” he said.45

+Lord would have been even more amazed to find out that the Salvation Army headquarters he had purchased in 1940 for $50,000 was sold in 1991 for $20 million.46 That sum was used to finance its new and larger headquarters in Bishan, which opened in 1994.47 &nbsp;

+Today, the Salvation Army in Singapore runs a host of programmes for children and youth, the elderly, migrant workers, former prisoners and the general community.
+It runs Gracehaven, a children’s home; the Peacehaven Nursing Home; Carehaven, a shelter for foreign domestic workers; and a few thrift stores around Singapore.